DanCCroft/LSC-Serial-Parser/README.md

 converts it into structured digital data and readable reports without modifying the instrument or disrupting normal operation.

+The design emphasizes minimal intervention: reconstruct data only when necessary and preserve original instrument output whenever possible.

 ## Overview

 LSC → RS-232 → Raspberry Pi → Digital Text Report